daveMad/daveMad.github.io/_posts/2018-01-07-model-entity-classes-in-swift.md

 comments : true
 ---

 We must admit that most of use MVC pattern when it comes to business kinda apps or any type of apps at all.
-And before developing on Ios i used entity classes with C#, Java, Python you name it, and i want to write an exaple of them in Swift let's begin.
+And before developing on Ios i used entity classes with C#, Java, Python you name it, and i want to write an example of them in Swift let's begin.

 ### Define a new Swift file

 I generally store my entity classes in a different folder like, *Model* or *Entities*.
-Right click in your project navigator, select New File and name your class press Return:
+Right click in your project navigator, select New File and name your classand press Return key:

 ```swift
 import Foundation